 For some CIOs, IT and business alignment has gotten personal.
 The alignment that matters is between individual employees and strategic business goals.

-Specialist-monitor vendor Eizo is to call time on a20-year relationship with Avnet in the new year to set up its own distribution operation, and is on the hunt for new partners to expand its channel proposition.
-Eizo sells high-spec display equipment into verticals that demand clear, high-definition
+Specialist-monitor vendor Eizo is to call time on a 20-year relationship with Avnet in the New Year to set up its own distribution operation, and is on the hunt for new partners to expand its channel proposition.

 While the Adobe Flash replacement packages browser data more efficiently, HTML 5 security issues present holes that could be targeted by attackers.